unixfreaxjp/dev/NixDFIR_ReverseEngineeringCodes/hashtable/Readme.md

 ## What for?

 Used for operational, educational & lecture purpose.
-Works as poer it is.
+Works as per it is.

 ## bug maintainance - memo